 Hard money loans fill the niche left out by conventional lenders.

-A hard money loan is a type of mortgage loan.
 Hard money loans are typically used to buy and rehab properties that are in bad shape and require renovation – properties that conventional banks would not lend on.
 Another major difference between hard money loans and conventional loans is that hard money loans are based on the after-repair value of the property and not on the home’s purchase price or its current market value.
 This value is estimated by looking at newly renovated properties in the neighborhood that are of similar style and size.
-Because the after-repair value of the property is higher than a purchase price, hard money lenders can lend a significant portion of the purchase price and rehab budget.
+Because the after-repair value of the property is higher than the purchase price, hard money lenders can lend a significant portion of the purchase price and rehab budget.
 Without a hard money loan, the only option to buy a property that doesn’t qualify for conventional financing would be to pay cash.
-With a hard money lender, you can leverage a modest nest egg to compete with all-cash buyers.
+A hard money loan can help you leverage a modest nest egg to compete with all-cash buyers.

 Hard money loans are more expensive because they assume more risk.